DataDeft/hammer/README.md

 # hammer

 I thought it will a simple performance tool for Cassandra, running simple workloads as loadtest.
 It ended up being a complete rabbithole investigation into the internals of the Cassandra driver.
 Still no luck with performance.
-It is terribly slow.
+It is somewhat slow.

 ## Usage